carbon-language/carbon-lang/llvm/docs/TableGen/BackGuide.rst

 represent arbitrary-length strings produced from ``code`` literals in the TableGen files.
 It includes a data member that contains a ``StringRef`` of the value.
-It also includes a data member specifying the source code location of the code stirng.
+It also includes a data member specifying the source code location of the code string.

 The class provides the usual ``get()`` and ``getValue()`` functions.
 The latter function returns the ``StringRef``.